SESMG/SESMG/docs/index.rst

 .. note::

-	If you receive a "Your computer has been protected by Windows" error message, click "More Information," and then click "Run Anyway".
+	If you receive a "Your computer has been protected by Windows" error message, click "More Information," and then "Run Anyway".

 7. The Spreadsheet Energy System Model Generator has been installed